 - Getting the damaged part of the house fixed before closing day

-- Giving you a cash seller’s credit at closing to pay for the repair (you’d just have to get the repair done after you take ownership)
+- Giving you a cash seller’s credit at closing to pay for the repair (making you responsible for the repair once you become the owner)

-- Lowering the house’s sale price to cover the estimated cost of repair
+- Lowering the home’s sale price to cover the estimated cost of the repair

 Once you and the seller reach an agreement on the final price and seller concessions, you and the seller will re-sign the purchase agreement.

 And congratulations!
-The bulk of the work that a real estate agent would’ve done for you is now completed.
+The bulk of the work a real estate agent would’ve done for you is now complete.